CleverRaven/Cataclysm-DDA/doc/NPCs.md

 Effect | Description
 ---|---
-assign_base | Assigns the NPC to a base camp at the player's current position. assign_guard | Makes the NPC into a guard, which will defend the current location. stop_guard | Releases the NPC from their guard duty (also see `assign_guard`). start_camp | Makes the NPC the overseer of a new faction camp. recover_camp | Makes the NPC the overseer of an existing camp that doesn't have an overseer. remove_overseer | Makes the NPC stop being an overseer, abandoning the faction camp. wake_up | Wakes up sleeping, but not sedated, NPCs.
+assign_guard | Makes the NPC into a guard, if at a camp, they will be assigned to that camp. stop_guard | Releases the NPC from their guard duty (also see `assign_guard`). start_camp | The NPC will start a faction camp with the player. recover_camp | Makes the NPC the overseer of an existing camp that doesn't have an overseer. remove_overseer | Makes the NPC stop being an overseer, abandoning the faction camp. wake_up | Wakes up sleeping, but not sedated, NPCs.